 During the period 1954-1975 when Vietnam was divided, the National Library received publications from both North and South Vietnam.
 Up until 1975 when supply ceased, the National Library obtained novels, poetry and drama published principally in Saigon.
 For some time after 1975, little was received from the southern part of Vietnam, but in recent years supply has been re-established and materials are received regularly from all the main publishing centres in Vietnam.

 Notable microform resources relating to Vietnam include Communist Vietnamese publications: selected from the Vietnamese collection of the Library of Congress (mfm 1329); Miscellaneous Vietnam pamphlets in South Asia Section, Orientalia Division of the Library of Congress (mfm 1328); the History of the Vietnam War/Indochina Archives (mc 1790); Transcripts and files of the Paris peace talks on Vietnam, 1968-1973 (mfm 1637) and Vietnam: National Security Council histories (mfm 1636).

-Vietnamese language newspapers and microform are available for use in the Newspapers and Microforms Reading Room located on the Lower Ground Floor (LG1) of the National Library.
+Vietnamese language newspapers and microform are available for use in the Newspapers and Family History zone in the Main Reading Room, located on the ground floor of the Library.